Experiential Marketing Should Feel Like a Good Date

 December 16, 2016

 Like any good love story, the beginning of a marketing relationship should begin with “Once upon a time,” and a good first date.
 When you like someone and want to connect with them on a personal level you listen, learn, hold their attention, and meet in person- just like successful experiential marketing departments.
 Keep reading to learn how to make your market fall in love.
+If you’re new to the concepts, start with our article, The Basics: Experiential Marketing with Shipping Containers.

 Listening and Learning

 The first sign of a great date is, you’re listening and learning about each other.
 In any relationship, the more we understand each other’s needs, the deeper and more meaningful it becomes.
-When looking through a marketing lenses, data is an important part of listening to and learning about your market.
+When looking through marketing lenses, data is an important part of listening to and learning about your market.

 This practice gives marketing departments the tools to please customers on new and deeper levels.
 Like a romantic relationship, one-sided affairs aren’t satisfying.
-Brands that learn how we want to engage with them, pay attention to how we use their offerings, and anticipate our pain points see far more success and evolve first-timers to a much more loyal customer base.
+Brands that learn how we want to engage with them, pay attention to how we use their offerings and anticipate our pain points see far more success and evolve first-timers to a much more loyal customer base.

 Finding Common Ground and Holding Their Attention